 We see through the cornea, which is the clear, central part of the front surface of the eye.
 The cornea normally has a round shape, like a ball.
-Sometimes, however, the structure of the cornea is just not strong enough to hold this round shape.
-The normal pressure inside the eye makes the cornea bulge outward like a cone, and this condition is called keratoconus.
+Sometimes, however, the structure of the cornea is not strong enough to hold this round shape.
+Over time, the normal round curvature of the surface of the eye can bulge outward like a cone.
+This condition is called keratoconus.

 Why do people get keratoconus?

-Often the cause of keratoconus is unknown.
+Often, the cause of keratoconus is unknown.
 Some studies have found that keratoconus runs in families, and that it happens more often in people with certain medical conditions.
-But most often, there is no eye injury or disease that explains why the eye starts to change.
+But usually, there is no eye injury or disease that explains why the eye starts to change.
 Patients with keratoconus tend to rub their eyes frequently, which may speed up the progression of the condition.

 Can keratoconus damage vision?